A Suggested Guide for Recovery Groups and Meetings Patterned on Early AA

 Suggested Format for Recovery Group Meetings

-This is the regular meeting of the (i.e.) God’s Way Recovery Group
+This is the regular meeting of the (i.e.) “The James Club of Maui”

 My name is xxx, and I am your secretary

-We will open the meeting with a moment of silence to do with as you wish
+We will begin the meeting with a moment of silence to do with as you wish

-Followed by a prayer; and the secretary or chosen person prays (i.e.)
+Followed by this prayer; and the secretary or chosen person prays (i.e.)

 “Heavenly Father.
 We ask in the name of Jesus Christ for your blessing on this meeting of those who are here to overcome their life-controlling problems such as alcoholism, addictions, and other dependencies.
 We ask that your wisdom and guidance show us your will for our lives, your way to victory, and how we may glorify you in all that we do here.”